Features

 -

-ScalaLoci language (always required):
+ScalaLoci language (always required)

 Showcases

-P2P Chat
+Chat

 The example logs messages that are sent and received by each participant as a composition of the data flow from the local UI and from remote chat partners.
 In the application, nodes are connected to multiple remote nodes and maintain a one-to-one chat with each.
 Users can select any chat to send messages.
 The messageSent